tinacms/tinacms/packages/gatsby-plugin-xeditor-cms/README.md

 gatsby develop
 ```

-## Editing Markdown Files
+Open a browser to http://localhost:8000 and click the "Open CMS" button in the top bar.

+A sidebar will open up, but there won't be much to see.

+Next need to register content to be editable

+## Making Content Editable

 `@forestryio/gatsby-plugin-xeditor-cms` supports editing nodes created by the `gatsby-transformer-remark` plugin.

 Use the `useRemarkForm` hook to make your `markdownRemark` node editable.
-For example:
+This is implemented using
+[React hooks](https://reactjs.org/docs/hooks-intro.html) so make sure you're template is a Function Component rather then a Class Component.

 **src/templates/blog-post.js**